CX-0012 Business Partner Data Pool API v5.1.1

 }

-The OAuth2 client permissions MUST be configured to solely allow access to the API resources defined in the corresponding asset, checking HTTP method, path, query parameters and body of the HTTP request sent to the data plane public API which acts as a proxy for the BPDM Pool API9.
+There MUST be measures in place that prevent direct access to the Pool API from outside the internal environment of the operating company.
+Access from outside the internal environment of the operating company to the Pool API MUST only be possible via the Data Space Connector.
+The OAuth2 client permissions MUST be configured to solely allow access to the API resources defined in the corresponding asset, checking HTTP method, path, query parameters and body of the HTTP request sent to the data plane public API, which acts as a proxy for the Pool API6.

 2.2.4 ERROR HANDLING